chaitanyajoy/blog-backup/clm9d1g3v00020amnfodha1r0.md

 If I walk into a bare village and ask for a cappuccino or a chicken burrito, they would look at me from head to toe.
 It's my mistake.
 I should have asked for their menu before!

-Even in cities, we slip to order something that is not on the menu.
+Even in cities, we tend to order something that is not on the menu.
 When that happens, the waiter politely tells you it's not available.
 This is similar to the "4xx Client Errors" code.
 It means there's been a little hiccup, but it's usually something you can fix.

 ### **5xx Server Errors - A Momentary Glitch**

-Picture a cosy evening at the restaurant when suddenly the lights flicker due to a power outage.
+You're enjoying the meal and suddenly the lights flicker due to a power outage.
 A bad day for the staff, and a good day for the electrician who swiftly fixes it.
 This is just like the "5xx Server Errors" code.
 It's a temporary glitch, and the team is on it to get things back to normal ASAP.

 This is a general catch-all error when the server side throws an exception.